WillMays1/IPA-Signing-Service/README.md

 12. Click download and the app will be downloaded to your device.

+Check ERROR FIXES file for possible fixes if they apps are not working

 **Every time you add a device to your account you have to redo steps 7-8 and edit the profile to add the devices then re download the profile